Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: A relative large deviation result and Cram er's theorem

 We first prove the inequality $\ge$ in the claimed equation \eqref{quotient_mgf}, with $\liminf_{n \to \infty}$ in place of $\uplim_{n\to\infty}$.
-This inequality direction is the easy ``forward'' direction, conceptually analogous to the easy directions in \Cref{vss,main_thm}.
+This inequality direction is the easy ``forward'' direction, conceptually analogous to the easy forward directions in \Cref{vss,main_thm}.
 Since this inequality direction is trivial if the left-hand side is $\infty$, we assume that it is finite.
-Then consider any value of $p$ such that
+Then in the definition of $X'$, choose any $p \in (0,1)$ such that

 The goal is then to show that $- \log p \ge \log \frac{\E{e^{\langle t, X\rangle}}}{\E{e^{\langle t, Y\rangle}}}$ for any $t \in V^*_+$, or equivalently that $p\,\E{e^{\langle t, X\rangle}} \le \E{e^{\langle t, Y\rangle}}$.
 Indeed for fixed $\eps > 0$ and $p$ as above, choose $n$ such that the inequality